papes/plaintext-sports/README.md

 ## API Keys

-This application requires an API key for the balldontlie NBA API.
+**IMPORTANT**: This application requires an API key for the balldontlie NBA API to use any NBA-related features.
 You can obtain a free API key by signing up at [balldontlie.io](https://balldontlie.io/).

 Once you have your API key, set it as an environment variable:

 ```bash
 export NBA_API_KEY="your-api-key-here"
 ```

+Without a valid API key, all NBA-related commands will fail with an authentication error.

 ## Usage